 And for too many years the goal became to keep that lion happy.
 Soothe him.
-I'd try to give him what he wanted so to keep him still.
+I gave him what he wanted so to keep him silent.

 Like the old saying says, I'd use music to soothe that savage beast.
 And I'd avoid the people who were likely to rouse him from his sleep and make him mad all over again.
 I'd give him what he wanted when he wanted it, things such as food, drink, entertainment and justification of his rights to always be in a bad, volatile mood.

 That's one way to deal with a lion--always give him what he wants.